Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Discussion

 \section{Discussion}

+Although Assembly Theory has been promoted in some outlets as a scientific breakthrough, driven in part by press releases, it has yet to demonstrate substantive contributions beyond established concepts in complexity and information theory.
+This paper, in continuing to refute hyperbolic claims made on behalf of AT, serves to correct several misconceptions about computability, algorithmic complexity, and compressibility.
-Our results have proven that an object with a low assembly index has high $\mathbf{LZ}$ compressibility, and therefore low Entropy.
-In the opposite direction, an object with a high assembly index will have low $\mathbf{LZ}$ compressibility, and therefore high Entropy.
-For every assembly step, there is a block repetition.
-Therefore, counting the number of assembly steps is equivalent to counting the number of repetitions of each word in a dictionary.

-AT and its assembly index can, therefore, only reproduce the capabilities already shown and known for Entropy-based measures and $\mathbf{LZ}$ algorithms, both of which are approximations to algorithmic complexity.
+Our results confirm that an object with a low assembly index has high LZ compressibility and therefore low Shannon entropy, and an object with a high assembly index has low LZ compressibility and therefore high Shannon entropy.
+AT and its assembly index can therefore only reproduce the capabilities already known for entropy-based metrics, for which LZ algorithms are already optimal estimators.

-To the extent that AT may have a pedagogical value in its peculiar application to molecular complexity, this has unfortunately remained unclear due to the obfuscatory effect of the hyperbole surrounding the introduction of AT by its authors, amplified by the scientific media, with AT being touted as a theory of everything able to unify physics and biology, explain and characterise life on Earth and beyond, explain matter, time, revolutionise medicine and drug discovery, and even explain the expansion of the universe and the phenomenon of cosmic inflation~\cite{glasgow,asu,templeton}, which is an open problem in cosmology.
+To the extent that AT may have a pedagogical value in its peculiar application to molecular complexity, this has unfortunately remained unclear due to the hyperbole surrounding the introduction of AT by its authors touted as a theory capable of even explaining the expansion of the universe and cosmic inflation~\cite{glasgow,asu,templeton}.

-It may appear to be an advantage of AT that it may represent a transparent-box algorithm.
-This is in fact not the case, since a different heuristic of it has been introduced in every new paper.
-Most of the time, this forces us to take their empirical results at face value, thus giving them the greatest advantage while hindering reproducibility and refutation processes.
+It may appear to be an advantage of AT that it appears as a transparent-box algorithm.
+This is in fact not the case, since a different heuristic of the same metric has been introduced in every new paper.
+Most of the time, this forces us to take their empirical results at face value, thus giving them the greatest advantage while hindering reproducibility.
+Moreover, one can always open the box of a statistical compressor and force the definition of dictionary elements to make the compressor fully transparent.

-However, we still match or outperform their results with naive statistical algorithms.
-We have formally proved that any implementation of the copy-number argument, hence any measure based on the assembly index (Ai) idea, is equivalent to Shannon entropy rate and dictionary-based statistical compression algorithms such as those in the $\mathbf{LZ}$ family underlying PNG and ZIP~\cite{abrahao2024}.

-In fact, the underlying idea of $\mathbf{LZ}$ algorithms, such as LZW or the assembly index calculation method, is to find redundancy in the data, as Shannon entropy does.
-They achieve this by counting exact copies of smaller objects in a larger object.
-The fact that these decades-old functions are being renamed does not add new capabilities to the wide range of applications of compression algorithms and Shannon entropy, many of which have already been reported before~\cite{zenil2018,hernandez2018,iscience} without the hyperbolic claims.